Dry Needling or Acupuncture – What’s the Difference?

 Make sure when you seek the services of an acupuncture practitioner that they are registered under the national scheme under acupuncturist or Chinese medicine practitioner.

 If your practitioner is registered under AHPRA it is important to make sure it is for ‘Acupuncture’ or ‘Chinese medicine’ that way you know you are getting a highly skilled and well trained acupuncture practitioner.

 A registered practitioner will have a CMBA registration number starting with CMR.
 Make sure you ask your practitioner to provide you with this number as this gives you the knowledge that you are with a highly trained practitioner and are in the safest hands.

 You can find out here by doing a search of the practitioner name.

 Are the practitioners at Evolve registered Chinese medicine practitioners?

 Yes.
-Both Lucy and Jeff are registered Chinese medicine practitioners so you can be sure that when receiving acupuncture treatment you are getting the best level of care with the highest level of safety.
+Jeff is a registered Chinese medicine practitioners so you can be sure that when receiving acupuncture treatment you are getting the best level of care with the highest level of safety.